actnwit/RhodoniteTS/README.md

 ### Note

-If you get an error like "webxr-input-profiles not found" when building a project using Rhodonite, Try "npm install" or "yarn install again.
+If you get an error like "webxr-input-profiles not found" when building a project using Rhodonite, Try "npm install" or "yarn install" again.

 ## Coding with Rhodonite